 Teams are randomly computer drawn so even if you're new you could be playing with an expert and winning a prize.
 Here's how it works

-- From April to December the Club opens at 12.00 for lunch (Summer is different, see below)
+- Throughout the year Club opens at 12.00 for lunch (Summer is different, see below)

 - you must REGISTER BY 12.45 at the Clubhouse or you won't be in the draw for the afternoon,